learninguser/notes/Day23.md

 ## Facts in Ansible

 - Facts are the information that ansible collects at the time of execution
-- Using these facts, we can identify in which distribution is ansible executing the commands
+- For e.g. using these facts, we can identify in which distribution is ansible executing the commands
-- This information is useful, we want to run the script in heterogeneous environment
+- This information is useful, when we want to run the script in heterogeneous environment i.e. different OS flavours
 - Even though, we never have different OS, OS version, Packages and its versions, services and their status, directory, permissions, etc. in DEV and PROD environments

   `heterogenous/facts.yaml`